• Skip to primary navigation

 • Actively seek employment

-• Meet income guidelines (how much you the money you have)
+• Meet income guidelines

 Each state has its own set of requirements that must be satisfied before granting TANF.[3]
 The guidelines above, as well as additional ones, may be required.

-Lawsuits and Financial Assistance
+How Lawsuits Can Provide Financial Assistance

 If the negligence of medical professionals caused your child’s cerebral palsy, you have the legal right to file for damages against the responsible party.